espruino/BangleApps/apps/setting/README.md

 * **Vibration** enable/disable the vibration motor
 * **Locale** set time zone/whether the clock is 12/24 hour (for supported clocks)
 * **Select Clock** if you have more than one clock face, select the default one
-* **HID** When Bluetooth is enabled, Bangle.js can appear as a Bluetooth Keyboard/Joystick/etc to send keypresses to a connected device. **Note:** on some platforms enabling HID can cause you problems when trying to connect to Bangle.js to upload apps.
+* **HID** When Bluetooth is enabled, Bangle.js can appear as a Bluetooth Keyboard/Joystick/etc to send keypresses to a connected device.
+  * **NOTE:** on some platforms enabling HID can cause you problems when trying to connect to Bangle.js to upload apps.
 * **Set Time** Configure the current time - Note that this can be done much more easily by choosing 'Set Time' from the App Loader
 * **LCD** Configure settings about the screen.
 How long it stays on, how bright it is, and when it turns on - see below.
 * **Reset Settings** Reset the settings to defaults